 - Split longer than can be adjusted to split a recording sequence into multiple files and to limit the buffer size (default value is 1000 frames).

 - Size & Format can be called to change the wanted video size, format or compression.
+For USB cameras switching to MJPG helps reducing the bandwidth usage.

 - Input Select is used to choose the input of an analog video capture device.